 In 1915, Carrie Chapman Catt returned as president of NAWSA and turned the organization into an effective political machine, recruiting key supporters, raising money, and conducting public demonstrations with participants wearing white uniforms designed to draw crowds and newspaper reporters.
 Catt set up a Washington office to exert pressure on members of Congress and convince the Democratic and Republican parties to support women’s suffrage.
 In addition, she developed a close relationship with President Woodrow Wilson to gain his support.

-In 1919, both the U.S. House of Representative and the Senate finally voted to approve the 19th Amendment.
+In 1919, both the U.S. House of Representatives and the Senate finally voted to approve the 19th Amendment.
 The bill went on to the states, seeking the approval of three-quarters of state legislatures.
 It finally happened a year later on that hot August night in Tennessee, when young Hank Burn followed the advice of his mother and cast his vote for women’s suffrage.

 However, the battle for women’s equality didn’t end there.
 Within a decade, state laws disenfranchised most African American women — and men — under the custom of Jim Crow.
 It would take another movement in the 1960s before all blacks in the South would be enfranchised.
 The struggle for gender equality continues today for equal pay and opportunity and equal justice in cases of rape and assault.